 Evolution of the Tradition

-While the Gatorade shower started with championship games, and indeed the Gatorade color bet will be for the Super Bowl, people have gotten very creative with their dunking and showering.
+While the Gatorade shower started with championship games, and indeed where the Gatorade color Super Bowl bet began, people have gotten very creative with their dunking and showering.

 For one, the tradition has spread to college football, to emotionally charged games, and even to television interviews.
 Some of these variations border on disgusting.
 For example, after the 2020 Famous Idaho Potato Bowl, the Ohio Bobcats dumped french fries on their coach.